 A wind advisory is issued when strong winds are apparent, but not strong enough to require a high wind warning.
 An advisory is different from a wind watch and warning.
-The NWS urges people to be cautious while driving in a wind advisory, and that outdoor objects be secured.
+The National Weather Service urges people to be cautious while driving in a wind advisory, and that outdoor objects be secured.
+At this time, empty tractor trailers and tandem trailers are not permitted to use MTA Bridges while the advisory is in effect.
+Bikers are encouraged to use caution as well.

-While the wind advisory remains in effect, NYC can expect wind gusts between 15 – 30 mph, and up to 50 mph, with isolated gusts possibly reaching 55 mph.
+While the wind advisory remains in effect, NYC can expect wind gusts up to 41mph, which can make the temperature feel like 11 degrees.
 These estimated strong winds could potentially bring down trees and tree limbs, result in power outages, and scatter unsecured objects.
+NWS encourages drivers to take extra caution today.

 For how to handle high winds in NYC, you can check the city’s website as a resource.